Azure

 }

-With the above configuration, processes with the bigTask label run on Azure Batch, while the remaining processes run on the local computer.
+With the above configuration, processes with the bigTask label will run on Azure Batch, while the remaining processes will run on the local computer.

-Next, launch the pipeline with the -bucket-dir option to specify an Azure Blob Storage path for the jobs running on Azure Batch, and optionally, use the -work-dir option to specify local storage for the jobs running locally:
+Then launch the pipeline with the -bucket-dir option to specify an Azure Blob Storage path for the jobs computed with Azure Batch, and optionally, use the -work-dir option to specify the local storage for the jobs computed locally:

 nextflow run <script or project name> -bucket-dir az://my-container/some/path